Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 To obtain the optimal solution, all we have to do is properly formulate our constraints and variables, which should be much more straightforward compared to the dynamic programming method.

-Due to the cross-season capability of crops detailed above, it is necessary (in the worst case) to solve a subproblem for each unique combination of fertilizer, starting season, and ending season.
+Currenty, the Optimizer handles the cross-season capability of crops detailed above by solving (in the worst case) a subproblem for each unique combination of fertilizer, starting season, and ending season.
 For example, a starting season of Spring and an ending season of Fall has 6 possible combinations:

 - Spring – Spring